daisywani/Machine_Learning_Projects/README.md

 # MACHINE LEARNING PROJECTS

 This repo is for my machine learning projects.
+Under this repo, i have a few projects that i have been working on Some of these include;
+*Flu vaccination prediction
+*Consumer-Complaints (financial products)